Xilinx/Alveo-Cards/master/management-specification/_sources/std-smbus-commands.rst.txt

 A reset of the FPGA through the out-of-band channel is a desirable operation to bring the FPGA out of any stuck condition (i.e., PCIe link down, FPGA lock-up, user workload corruption/hang) leaving any in-band operation ineffective.
 Server BMC uses register 0x0F to request the reset of the FPGA.
 Wherever applicable, SC has the capability to reset the FPGA.
-When supported, SC firmware responds with the status 0x01 immediately and runs the operation in the background.
+This feature/option may not be available in all products and when supported, SC firmware responds with the status 0x01 immediately and runs the operation in the background.

-*Table:* **Reset FPGA server BMC request**
+**Table: Reset FPGA server BMC request**

 +----------------+-------------------------------------------+
 |     **Server BMC Request**                                 |